 As a business, it is essential to remain up to date on new emerging payroll trends.
-2021 comes with a new suite of major changes in employment legislation, and we are here to uncover all the latest changes to help you stay on top of it.
+2022 comes with a new suite of major changes in employment legislation, and we are here to uncover all the latest changes to help you stay on top of it.

 The following changes to the minimum wage have been announced.
 The starting out and training minimum wage remain at 80% of the adult minimum wage.

-Current Tax Rates for tax year 2021-2022 – highlighted new changes
+Current Tax Rates for tax year 2022-2023 – No change to tax rates & thresholds

 Student Loan Deduction